-Improvement of Innovation Productivity in Life Science R&D requires "big action".
+Improving Innovation Productivity requires "big action".
 M&A, site closure, strategic partnerships and so on.
-That is at least the take from dozens of publications on the topic.
+That is at least the take from dozens of publications.

 At discovery’s bottom line, important equipment may fail to operate according to required standards, potentially compromising the overall success.
 Due to the technology level of modern drug discovery, dangerous malfunctions will happen rather sooner than later.